Quickstart: Build and deploy from local source code to Azure Container Apps

 The up

-command uses the Dockerfile in the root of the repository to build the container image.
+command uses the Dockerfile in project folder to build the container image.
 The EXPOSE

-instruction in the Dockerfile defined the target port, which is the port used to send ingress traffic to the container.
+instruction in the Dockerfile defines the target port, which is the port used to send ingress traffic to the container.

 In the following code example, the .